-Plumbing systems have been around for nearly as long as humans have, and evidence of this goes all the way back to the Neolithic Era.
+Plumbing systems have been around for nearly as long as humans have, and evidence of this goes back to the Neolithic Era.
 People were digging permanent wells as a source of fresh water in the Jezreel Valley of Israel as long ago as 6500 BC.
-In Skara Brae, an amazingly well preserved Neolithic village in Scotland, archaeologists discovered evidence of indoor latrines as well as two-channel systems for bringing in fresh water and disposing of waste water.
+In Skara Brae, an amazingly well-preserved Neolithic village in Scotland, archaeologists discovered evidence of indoor latrines as well as two-channel systems for bringing in fresh water and disposing of wastewater.
 These houses were last occupied around 5,000 years ago.

 As civilizations advanced, so did their plumbing.
 The Bronze Age city of Lothal, located in what is now India, featured a covered sewer system that emptied into nearby bodies of water or municipal cesspools.
 Thanks to this technology, every house in the city had an indoor toilet!

 These innovations spread throughout the ancient world.
 Archaeologists have found evidence of plumbing systems in areas stretching from the British Isles to East Asia.
 And as civilization marched on, plumbing technology advanced more and more.